The Integrated Disability Evaluation System (IDES)

 When a service member develops a medical condition that makes them unable to perform their duties in the military, they are referred to the Integrated Disability Evaluation System (IDES).

 The Integrated Disability Evaluation System was developed in 2009 to bridge the gap between the DoD Disability Process and the VA Disability Process.
-The goal of the IDES is to simplify the entire Military Disability process by having the VA and the DoD work together and share information.
+The goal of the IDES is to simplify and streamline Military Disability by combining the two disability processes and having the VA and the DoD work together and share information.

 Below, we give the steps of the Integrated Disability Evaluation System with a basic discussion of each of the steps.
 For more in-depth details of each part, click on the links throughout the discussion.